Marshall Crenshaw: 1997–present

 Crenshaw has released three more studio albums since 1997: #447 (1999), What's in the Bag?
 (2003), and Jaggedland (2009).
 In 2015, he released #392: The EP Collection, a collection of EPs he had released between 2013 and 2015.
 In 2004 he played guitar as a special guest with the reunited members of the MC5.

 Crenshaw penned the title track from the 2007 film Walk Hard starring John C. Reilly; the song, as sung by Reilly, was nominated for a Golden Globe Award for Best Original Song, and a Grammy.
 From 2011 until a hiatus in 2017, Crenshaw hosted a radio show called The Bottomless Pit on WFUV in New York, featuring his vast collection of recorded music.
 The show went on a hiatus in 2017 while Crenshaw works on a documentary about producer Tom Wilson.

-In 2013, Marshall joined his young friend Viktor Huganet in France, recorded in studio few songs and played in Paris.
+In 2013, Marshall joined his young friend Viktor Huganet in France, recorded in studio a few songs and played in Paris.
 Crenshaw continues to perform about 40-50 concerts a year, most of them within driving distance of his family home.
 Crenshaw himself has dubbed these shows part of "the NPR singer-songwriter circuit".
 Crenshaw has also performed as a guest vocalist for the Smithereens since the 2017 death of their lead singer Pat DiNizio.
 Crenshaw alternates touring duties with Robin Wilson of the Gin Blossoms and other guest lead vocalists.

 Legacy

-Crenshaw has been lauded by critics as one of the key musicians of the new wave and power pop genres, although he has expressed a dislike for the latter connection, stating, "Some of the stuff I've done you could call power pop, but the term does have sort of a dodgy connotation."
-Crenshaw has named 1950s and 60s-era top 40 music as his greatest influence, stating, "I hold that music and that kind of pop approach in really high regard.
+Crenshaw has been lauded by critics as being one of the key musicians of the new wave and power pop genres, although he has expressed a dislike for the latter connection, stating, "Some of the stuff I've done you could call power pop, but the term does have sort of a dodgy connotation."
+Crenshaw has named 1950s and 60s-era top 40 music as his greatest influence, saying, "I hold that music and that kind of pop approach in really high regard.
 I have those records in my head.
 They really won't go away."
 Crenshaw has frequented comparisons to Buddy Holly.
 Crenshaw said of Holly:

 In 2014, Marshall Crenshaw was voted into the Michigan Rock and Roll Legends Hall of Fame.

-Many notable artists have recorded cover versions of Crenshaw's songs, including Lou Ann Barton, Ronnie Spector, Robert Gordon, Marti Jones, Bette Midler, and S Club.
+Many notable artists have recorded cover versions of Crenshaw's songs including Lou Ann Barton, Ronnie Spector, Robert Gordon, Marti Jones, Bette Midler, and S Club.
 Scottish musician Owen Paul had an international hit with his version of Crenshaw's "You're My Favorite Waste of Time" in 1986, peaking at number 3 in the UK singles charts.
-Gin Blossoms singer Robin Wilson cited Crenshaw as an inspiration, stating, "A few years back, I dug up one of Marshall's records and was listening to it.
+Gin Blossoms singer Robin Wilson cited Crenshaw as an inspiration, "A few years back, I dug up one of Marshall's records and was listening to it.
 I thought, 'This is how I sing.
 This is what I'm shooting for.'"